-Oral contraceptive pills (OCPs) are the most commonly used method to prevent pregnancy.
-So, why are they often used at the beginning of fertility treatment?
+Birth control pills (BCPs), or oral contraceptive pills (OCPs), are the most commonly used method to prevent pregnancy.
+So, why are birth control pills often used at the beginning of IVF fertility treatment?

 At the beginning of the menstrual cycle, each ovary has several small “follicles”, or sacs.
 Each follicle has an immature egg inside, just waiting to grow and mature.
 The pituitary gland in the brain sends a hormone called follicle stimulating hormone (FSH) to the ovaries, telling them to grow a follicle.
 When the one (or sometimes two) follicle(s) grow, they send a signal, estrogen, back to the pituitary gland to let it know, “Hey, I’m growing up!”
 This tells the pituitary gland to stop sending out FSH, which stops telling the ovaries to make follicles.

-OCPs are typically made of two hormones, estrogen and progestin.
-When OCPs are taken near the beginning of the menstrual cycle, the extra estrogen tricks the pituitary gland into thinking a follicle is already growing, so it does not send out FSH to grow follicles.
+Birth control pills are typically made of two hormones, estrogen and progestin.
+When BCP's are taken near the beginning of the menstrual cycle, the extra estrogen tricks the pituitary gland into thinking a follicle is already growing, so it does not send out FSH to grow follicles.
 This will effectively put the woman’s cycle on hold.
 Once OCPs are stopped, the estrogen levels will decrease again and the pituitary gland will resume sending out FSH.